-The Tower Tarot Card’s True Meaning: Love, Relationships and More
+The Tower Tarot Card’s True Meaning: Love, Health and Money

 The 16th card in the Major Arcana, the Tower (XVI) is all about change.
 It’s generally considered to be a dark, threatening card and can often be a forebearer of unforeseen and deeply traumatic events.

 In a reading, it can indicate that disruption and conflict are coming your way.
 Attempting to preserve the status quo is futile — the wisest approach is to accept change as a natural part of existence and roll with it as gracefully as you can.

 - Planet: Mars

 Visual Elements and Symbolism